aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-shapes/shape-effect/_index.md

 ## **Apply Reflection Effect**

-This Java code shows you how to apply the reflection effect to a shape:
+This PHP code shows you how to apply the reflection effect to a shape:

 ```php
   $pres = new Presentation();